OrganiZATOR User's Guide

 Related topic: creating working areas.

-Once gained the initial access, when connecting to other areas, if the user is registered in the new area with the same name and password that in the local area, the access is automatically granted.
+Once gained the initial access, when connecting to other areas, if the user is registered in the new area with the same name and password that in the local one, the access is automatically granted.
 If the level of the user access in the new area is smaller than it has in the current area, the rights will be reduced correspondingly, recovering the initial level at the time of returning to the local area.
 If the user is not registered in the new area, access will be rejected, unless the area has enabled some of the public accesses (password of the owner or guest users has been made equal to DISABLED).

 Top.